surya-nukala/daily-coding-practice/README.md

 I will regularly update this repository with new coding problems and solutions as I continue learning and practicing.

-My goal is to improve logical thinking, strengthen programming fundamentals, practice DSA concepts, and build consistency through regular coding practice.
+My goal is to:

+- Improve logical thinking
+- Strengthen programming fundamentals
+- Practice DSA concepts
+- Write clean and efficient code
+- Build consistency through regular coding practice

 ---